fatemehsrz/Text_Summarization/README.md

 **Demo**

-- [ ] In Extractive methods number of sentences should be specified
+- [ ] For Extractive methods  number of sentences should be specified
-- [ ] In Abstractive methods minimum number of words should be specified
+- [ ] For Abstractive methods minimum number of words should be specified

 ![plot](./img.png)